 We monitor legislation, governance and implementation of public policy in these areas of concern.

 As an international financial centre and the home to major mining corporations, the UK plays a critical role in Peru.
-The UK is the second biggest foreign investor in Peru.
+The UK is the first foreign investor in Peru.
 The British government also wields power in international institutions like the G8, World Bank, the Inter-American Development Bank and latterly the European Union, making it a major player in rules on transparency, human rights and trade.

 The Peru Support Group was established 30 years ago, when people in southern Peru faced human rights violations on a daily basis during the internal conflict, which left 70,000 people dead.
 The PSG played a major role in bringing those abuses to public attention in the UK and other European countries.
 We have since been intimately involved in the process of researching and disseminating the findings of the Truth and Reconciliation Commission, which exposed the extent of human rights violations.